RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 1. If you want to export the comparison result in a file, select **Export result to the file** option, then specify the folder and file name.
 You can use variables in the file name.
 Click on the field with a file name to see a list of available variables.

-2. Choose the report format in the **Report Engine** field.
+2. Select the report format in the **Report Engine** field.

 ![](images/ug/tools/schema_compare_change_engine.png)

-3. Also, you can simply exclude the specific compared types of objects.
+3. You can simply exclude specific types of objects from comparison.
-For example, you can do this without seeing the sequences, views, or external keys in the final comparison result.
+For example, it is possible not to show sequences, views, or external keys in the final comparison result.

-4. You can also specify the changes to be processed: create, drop, or alter.
+4. You can also specify which changes should be processed: create, drop, or alter.
 By default, all kinds of changes are enabled.
-If you do not want to compare objects with equal names but in different cases (like "test" and "TesT") - you can enable the **Case insensitive compare**.
+If you do not want to compare objects with equal names but in different cases (like "test" and "TesT"), enable the **Case insensitive compare**.
-(Note: This settings section is unavailable for the generation changelog process).
+(Note: This settings section is unavailable for the generation changelog process.)

 ![](images/ug/tools/schema_compare_settings_types.png)

 ### Step 4.
 Look at the comparison results and save the report

-Click on **Proceed** to generate a diff report.
+Click **Proceed** to generate a diff report.

 By default, DDL diff is generated.
 It contains a series of creating, altering, and/or dropping statements that will modify the schema on the right side.
 Thus it will make it identical to the schema on the left side.